chaowei312/memo/act.md

 Despite using supervised task labels, this is **not supervised learning** but rather **reinforcement learning with learned rewards**:

 1. **No fixed supervision for actions**: We don't have labeled examples of "stop at step 3" or "continue at step 5".
-The optimal stopping point $k^*$ is discovered through exploration and environmental feedback (task performance).
+The optimal stopping point $k^{*}$ is discovered through exploration and environmental feedback (task performance).

 2. **Sequential decision making**: The core problem is learning a policy for a sequence of decisions (continue/halt), not learning a fixed input-output mapping.